al1sant0s/tstodlc/README.md

 tstodlc --priority 500 /path/to/SuperSecretUpdate/ /path/to/server/dlc/
 ```

-## Unzip
+## No zip

 tstodlc will pack each dlc component as a zip file.
-To prevent this behaviour, use --unzip argument.
+To prevent this behaviour, use --nozip argument.
 This might be useful for editing apk and ipa internal files.

 ```shell
 tstodlc --unzip /path/to/SuperSecretUpdate/ /path/to/server/dlc/